Professor Philip Helliwell

 - BM BCh

-My clinical duties span two major teaching hospital trusts (Leeds and Bradford) and I am co-founder of the Bradford Diploma in Rheumatology and Musculoskeletal Medicine.
+My clinical duties span two major teaching hospital trusts (Leeds and Bradford) and I am co-founder and past tutor of the Bradford Diploma in Rheumatology and Musculoskeletal Medicine.

 Research groups and institutes